folsomcp/specpolFlow/README.md

 # SpecpolFlow

+## NOTICE TO ALL USERS: SpecpolFlow is still under active development.
+Please clone the repository and update often for the latest version.
+The first stable release of SpecpolFlow is coming soon -- stay tuned!

-The goal of SpecpolFlow is to provide a completely pythonic workflow for the analysis of spectropolarimetric observations (for example, ESPaDOnS at CFHT, Narval at TBL, etc).
+SpecpolFlow is a software package that provides a completely pythonic workflow for the analysis of spectropolarimetric observations of astrophysical sources (for example, data aquired using ground-based instruments such as ESPaDOnS at CFHT, Narval at TBL, etc).
+It is desiged to provide a single, user-friendly pipeline from telescope to science product.

-The SpecpolFlow package is built around two other packages developed by Colin Folsom for the two most computationally challenging tasks: spectra normalization ([normPlot](https://github.com/folsomcp/normPlot)) and LSD profile calculations ([LSDpy](https://github.com/folsomcp/LSDpy)).
+SpecpolFlow incorporates earlier pieces of software developed by Dr. Colin Folsom for the two most computationally challenging tasks: spectra normalization (Github: folsomcp/NormPlot) and LSD profile calculation (Github:folsomcp/LSDpy).
+It also provides several intermediate calculation and visualization options, including tools for developing and cleaning line masks, calculating the longitudinal magnetic field, and visualizing the LSD profile.
+All of these tools are fully documented in our API documentation.

-SpecpolFlow provides intermediate calculation tools (for example line mask calculations and longitudinal field calculations), as well as object classes and manipulation tools that are useful to build a spectropolarimetric workflow (for example a LSD object class, with built-in read, write, slice, plot, etc methods).

-These tools are fully documented (see API documentation [https://folsomcp.github.io/specpolFlow/API.html](https://folsomcp.github.io/specpolFlow/API.html))

-We also provide tutorials that can be used to teach the workflow, and examples on how to construct a workflow from these tools to e.g. handle automation for very large datasets (using tools like the Panda package that is becoming very popular in data science).
+We also provide and maintain a series of tutorials that can be used to teach the workflow, with examples of how to construct a flexible workflow from these tools for your specific needs (e.g., to handle automation for very large datasets using tools like pandas = Python for Data Analysis).

-These tutorials are in the form of python notebooks (that can also run on Google Colab).
+These tutorials are in the form of Python notebooks, which can also be run using collaborative platforms such as Google Colab.

 The full documentation can be found here: [folsomcp.github.io/specpolFlow/](folsomcp.github.io/specpolFlow/)

-Contributors:
+Current Contributors:
 * Christi Erba
 * Colin Folsom
 * Veronique Petit
 * Shaquann Seadrow
 * Patrick Stanley
 * Tali Natan
+* Gregg Wade
+* Mary Oksala
+* DJ Meleney

+Past Contributors:
 * Federico Villadiego Forero
 * Robin Moore
 * Marisol Catalan Olais
 * Dax Moraes
-* Gregg Wade
-* Mary Oksala
-* DJ Meleney